A Good Man - Cover

 Chapter 18: Just How Things Worked

-Clarissa greeted me at my locker Monday morning with a kiss that knocked me for six.
-Hell, we even got a few muted cheers from some of the people in the common room.
+Clarissa greeted me at my locker on Monday morning with a kiss that knocked me for six.
+Hell, we even received a few muted cheers from some of the people in the Common Room.

-She stepped back from me, I stared at her and felt a bit goofy as I said, “Whatever I did to deserve that, remind me to keep doing it.”
+She stepped back from me, and I stared at her, feeling a bit goofy as I said, “Whatever I did to deserve that, remind me to keep doing it.”

 With a flash of that killer smile, she said, “Just keep being you.
 And keep being my boyfriend.”

-And just like that everyone accepted us as boyfriend and girlfriend.
-Of course, Clarissa didn’t give them much choice, she was The Head Villager after all.
-She could do pretty much what she liked and everyone accepted it without question.
-That was how things worked at Micester High.
+And just like that, everyone accepted us as boyfriend and girlfriend.
+Of course, Clarissa didn’t leave them much choice; she was the Head Villager, after all.
+She could do pretty much as she pleased, and everyone accepted it without question.
+That was just how things worked at Micester High.

-But for me, the biggest surprise was the lunchtimes.
-For as long as I could remember Clarissa had eaten with Emily and Grace and no one else had ever dared try and sit with them—it was one of the reasons they had earned the nickname The High Princesses.
-So when Clarissa insisted I go and sit with the three of them on Monday, to say I was shocked was something of an understatement.
+But for me, the biggest surprise was lunchtime.
+For as long as I could remember, Clarissa had eaten with Emily and Grace, and no one else had ever dared sit with them—it was one of the reasons they had earned the nickname The High Princesses.
+So when Clarissa insisted I go and sit with the three of them on Monday, saying I was shocked was something of an understatement.

 “You sure?”